InstantAIguru Twilio ConversationRelay Architecture Documentation

 - Returns client WebSocket to Twilio (101 Switching Protocols)

-- Starts handleSession() on server WebSocket
+- Starts the session handler on the server WebSocket

 - Sets up event listeners for: